Bit-Quill/valkey-semantic-cache-demo/SCRIPT.md

 uv run python ../infrastructure/elasticache_config/create_vector_index.py
 ```

-> "This creates the HNSW vector index with 1024 dimensions and cosine distance - the foundation for semantic similarity matching."
+> "This creates the HNSW vector index with cosine distance.
+The dimension (1024) comes from `cache_constants.py` - matching what Titan Embeddings generates in `entrypoint.py`."

 ---